Active Shooter Response, Door Breaching System

 ENGR498-F2024-S2025

-Law enforcement must be prepared to rapidly and directly respond to any active shooter event, which includes breaching any barriers that stand in the way.
-In schools and hospitals, many doors are reinforced, metal, high-security doors, which renders traditional breaching tools like the Halligan and battering ram far less effective.
-When every second counts, these traditional tools require multiple officers to spend valuable minutes laboring to gain entry while lives are potentially lost and simultaneously exposing officers to extended risk inside the "fatal funnel".
-The next generation of dynamic entry tool needs to be usable by only one operator to breach a metal security-door in under 2 minutes and lightweight enough to be usable by smaller-framed operators.
+Law enforcement professionals must be prepared to rapidly and effectively respond to active shooter events.
+This includes breaching any barriers that may stand in the way.
+In schools and hospitals, many doors are of high-security, reinforced metal types that render traditional breaching tools – such as the Halligan and battering ram – ineffective and inefficient.
+When every second counts, these tools require multiple officers and valuable minutes to gain entry.

 Get started and sponsor a project now!